 Catalyzing Renewable Energy Adoption by Small-Scale Cambodian Agri-businesses

-A pilot program that has made 15 investments with an aggregate loan value of just over USD 260,000 and average ticket size of USD 17,000
+A pilot program that has made 15 investments with an aggregate loan value of just over USD 260,000 and an average ticket size of USD 17,000

 Loan payments terms are designed around the cost savings a farmer can expect from switching to renewable energy